DalgoT4D/dalgo_docs/docs/intro.md

 **Your warehouse is the single location where data from various sources is stored.**
 1. Click on Ingest from the left menu pane and then select the ‘Your Warehouse’ tab.
 2. Dalgo currently supports BigQuery and PostgreSQL as warehouses for the platform.
-You should see one of these already setup
+You should see one of these already setup.
 3. If you wish to edit your Warehouse name then click on the green edit button at the bottom of the window.

 <img width="1467" alt="2 1 3  Edit Warehouse" src="https://github.com/DalgoT4D/dalgo_docs/assets/119285990/361a8e1f-7f6e-4a5c-bef8-fe83f2ee6d7f">

-4. If you wish to use a different warehouse from what is currently setup then select delete warehouse and confirm.
+4. If you wish to use a different warehouse from what is currently setup then select ‘delete warehouse’ and confirm.
 Then select ‘add a new warehouse’.
-5. To setup a new warehouse name your warehouse, select the type of warehouse, fill in the relevant credentials, then click ‘save changes and test’.
+5. To setup a new warehouse name your warehouse, select the type of warehouse, fill in the relevant credentials, and click ‘save changes and test’.

 <img width="898" alt="2 15) Select Warehouse" src="https://github.com/DalgoT4D/dalgo_docs/assets/119285990/2c98f1e3-96a0-4451-a648-ab25daa7381b">
 ___